matrix-org/matrix-spec-proposals/proposals/3480-private-device-names.md

-# MSCxxxx: Make device names private
+# MSC3480: Make device names private

 Matrix allows users to use their account with multiple devices simultaneously.
 These devices may be given a human-readable name (`device_display_name` or